Shopping on the internet and having goods and groceries delivered to your door can be a practical solution for many people with sight loss.

 - information about goods and services before you buy

-- a cooling off period of seven working days in which to cancel your order if you change your mind (different arrangements exist for food ordered via the internet)
+- a cooling off period of up to 14 days in which to cancel your order if you change your mind (different arrangements exist for food ordered via the internet)

 - protection of your credit card against fraud.